 If your goal is truly to reduce your stress, be mindful of your choices in whatever you do.
 These examples may seem simple, but they are effective and very powerful ways of relieving stress in your life.
 Use them and …RELAX!

-Then, there are times we need help, and that is what I do.
+Then, there are times it may be difficult to manage changes on your own, then it is wise to get help.
 Find out how you can easily reduce the stress in your life and the effects it has on you.

 AARP, Stress and Disease: http://snip.ly/9xdtr

 Music to release stress: http://snip.ly/n2rls